naveenkumar-42/BitTools/README.md

    - **Description**: Allows users to log in.
    - **Request Parameters**:
      - `username`: The username for login.
    - **Response**: Redirects to the index page upon successful login.
-Renders `login.html` for login form.
+Renders `login.html` for the login form.

 ### 10. **Logout**